 It was like that till search engines decided not to always look at tags and get the info on their own.

-Do HTML tags still matter in 2019?
+Do HTML tags still matter today?

 It is true that over the previous years, HTML tags' influence on rankings has been decreasing.
 And now webmasters can even choose not to use some tags in their HTML at all and be ok after that.

 - Enhance user experience by providing better navigation and best match with queries;

 - Give guidance to search engines on where to find the most important parts of the site or which parts to overlook;

 - Make SERP snippets look more attractive and informative.

 Which tags are those lil' precious helpers, you may ask.
 Let's talk about each of them in details.

 1. Title tag.